Sex Crimes Investigator Arrested For Allegedly Raping Teenage Girl

 “The prior allegations involving Detective Kimball were presented to the Los Angeles County district attorney’s office and criminal charges were declined due to insufficient evidence.
 The department will conduct a review of the internal process related to Detective Kimball’s assignment at Special Victims Bureau,” said the sheriff’s office in a statement.

 The 2009 sexual assault allegation involved a group of women who were stopped and questioned by Kimball and another deputy.
-The woman who filed a complaint against Kimball claimed that he exposed himself and grabbed her hand to place on his genitals.
-Authorities declined to file charges stating there was no evidence to corroborate the woman’s story.
+The woman who filed a complaint against Kimball claimed that he exposed himself, and that he grabbed her hand to place on his genitals.
+Authorities declined to file charges, stating that there was no evidence to corroborate the woman’s story.

-Kimball was suspended from departmental duty with pay and is being held at the Los Angeles County Inmate Reception Center.
-His bail was set at $2 million and he is scheduled to be arraigned today.
+Kimball was suspended from departmental duty with pay, and is being held at the Los Angeles County Inmate Reception Center.
+His bail was set at $2 million, and he is scheduled to be arraigned today.